 Our rehearsed readings are much appreciated, since we have several experienced performers.
 We have found that those who have in the past been members of drama groups in Britain find that involvement in something which gives them the opportunity to act without the necessity of attending too many rehearsals is an ideal way to pursue their interest.
 We always welcome new talent.

-During the last year a small group met every 2 weeks to talk about writing their lives, each one reading out a short piece in a comfortable and supportive atmosphere.
+During 2014 a small group met every 2 weeks to talk about writing their lives, each one reading out a short piece in a comfortable and supportive atmosphere.
 There was enthusiasm for extending the activity to other sorts of creative writing.